digiltd/oh-rtd-test/Piface-Binding.md

 ### Watchdog

 WATCHDOG monitor is a new feature added in version 1.4.0 to ensure your Pi is connected and responding.
-No further configuration is required as long as youd do not want to make use of the watchdog feature.
+No further configuration is required as long as you do not want to make use of the watchdog feature.
 By binding a switch/contact item to the WATCHDOG command for a Piface board you will be able to check your Pi is alive.
 The watchdog polling interval is configured in your openhab.cfg file (see above).
-If you upgrade from an older version make sure that you update also the scripts (see prerequisites) to avoid watchdog errors in your logfile.

     Switch  PiFaceWatchDog1        "Watchdog 1"  { piface="pifaceid1:WATCHDOG" }